audienceproject/add-private-composer-repositories/README.md

 A wercker step that configures Composer to load a private repository.

 The step requires:
+ 1. jq
- 1. Composer to be installed on your docker image and COMPOSER_HOME to be set.
+ 2. Composer to be installed on your docker image and COMPOSER_HOME to be set.
  2. An SSH key to be configured for reading Bitbucket/Github
  3. Bitbucket/Github to be added to the list of known hosts (to avoid interactive prompts during repository cloning)